 If you have specific questions about your own sexual health and PrEP please make an appointment or ask to speak to a member of our clinical team next time you’re at Sandyford or the Steve Retson Project.

 PrEP stands for Pre-Exposure Prophylaxis and is the name given to medicines that can be taken by someone who is HIV negative to reduce their risk of becoming infected with HIV.
-PrEP is a combination of two medicines (Tenofovir and Emtricitabine) taken as one pill, most commonly called Truvada.
+PrEP is a combination of two medicines (tenofovir disoproxil and emtricitabine) taken as one pill.

 PrEP prevents HIV infection by stopping HIV genes from getting into human DNA.
 The drugs used for PrEP stop HIV from replicating and are already used to treat people living with HIV to live well.